Reducing the CNOT count for Clifford+T circuits on NISQ architectures: Introduction

-Now the phase polynomial network corresponding to $\phpoly$ has some overall transformation $\vect{A}_{ph}$.
+The phase polynomial network corresponding to $\phpoly$ has some overall transformation $\vect{A}_{ph}$.
 We synthesize a circuit $\ckt_{lin}$ that implements the ``residual'' linear transformation $\vect{A}=\vect{A}_{ph}^{-1}\vect{A}_{slice}$ using LINEAR-TF-SYNTH (Algorithm \ref{alg:linTfSynth}), described in Section \ref{subsec:linTfSynth}.
-The main motivation of this algorithm comes from the work of Patel, Markov and Hayes \cite{2008_PMH} that synthesizes a linear reversible circuit using CNOT gates.
+The main motivation of this algorithm comes from the work in \cite{2008_PMH} that synthesizes a linear reversible circuit using CNOT gates.
 We follow the same reverse-engineering procedure where we (i) reduce $\vect{A}$ first to an upper triangular form, (ii) transpose the result and then (iii) reduce it to a lower triangular form so that we get the identity matrix $\id$.
-Each linear operation corresponds to a CNOT gate.
-Similar to the approaches that have been taken in \cite{2020_NGM, 2019_KdG} for CNOT gate circuits, we impose connectivity constraints by constructing series of Steiner trees.
-Apart from the fact that we consider circuits with $\mathcal{G}_{lin}=\{\CNOT,\X\}$ gates, algorithmically we use different procedures for reducing to upper (step (i)) and lower triangular form (step (iii)).
-In this way we also manage to reduce the number of CNOT gates.
+Each linear operation corresponds to a CNOT gate and connectivity constraints are imposed by constructing series of Steiner trees.
+Our procedures at steps (i) and (iii) differ from the approach in \cite{2020_NGM, 2019_KdG}, and we also get less CNOT-count.